Published By Janet Gershen-Siegel at November 15, 2017

 Private investors and alternative lenders also offer credit lines.
 These are easier to qualify for than conventional SBA loans.
 They also necessitate much less documentation for approval.
 These alternative SBA credit lines normally demand good personal credit for approval.

 Unlike with SBA, many of them don’t necessitate good bank or business credit approval.
 Many of these kinds of programs call for two years’ of tax returns.
 Tax returns MUST show a profit.
 Rates can vary from 7% or greater and loan amounts extend from $25,000 into the millions.

 Loan amounts are frequently based on the revenues and/or profits shown on the tax returns.
 At times lenders may ask for other financials including a profit and loss statement, balance sheets, and income statements.

 Loan amounts are usually around $20,000.
-Lenders usually will pull your business credit, so you need to have some credit already established and at times lenders will want to see tax returns.
+Lenders usually will pull your business credit, so you must have some credit already and at times lenders will want to see tax returns.
 Rates differ based on risk for this program, and there aren’t a lot of funding sources who offer it.

 Both cards and lines are revolving credit.
 Credit lines are tougher to qualify for as card approvals are usually very quick, many times automated, while line require an in-depth underwriting review.
 Lines usually offer lower rates, per Bankrate, card rates average 13% while lines average 4%.

 The majority of them report to the consumer credit reporting agencies.
 They all need a personal guarantee from you.
 You can get approval typically for one card at the most as they stop approving you when you have two or more inquiries on your report.

 Most credit card providers feature business credit cards including Capital One, Chase, and American Express.
 These have rates similar to consumer rates and limits are also similar.
 Some of them report to the consumer reporting agencies, some report to the business bureaus.
 Approval requirements resemble consumer credit card accounts.